 Merchant cash advances

 This is best suited to seasonal businesses that experience varying customer interaction rates throughout the year and companies that need short-term funding that is easily repayable.
-You should know that it doesn’t matter if you have a negative credit history when it comes to Merchant Cash Advances, as you can use your card takings as security.
+You should know that it doesn’t matter if you have a negative credit history when it comes to Merchant Advances, as you can use your card takings as security.

 Pros: This source of finance comes with a single fixed amount to repay that never changes, so you’ll always know exactly how much you owe and how close you are to fully repaying the loan.
 Also, repayments are very flexible as they’re based on the money you earn as a business through your customer card sales (cash takings are unaffected).

-Cons: Your business is required to have a minimum amount in customer card payments per month, in order to be eligible for a Merchant Cash Advance.
+Cons: Your business is required to have a minimum amount in customer card payments per month, in order to be eligible for a Merchant Advance.

 What is invoice factoring and how is it used, there are two main types of funding options: factoring and discounting.
 With factoring the factors provides both funding and credit control.
 Invoice factoring is simply a way to release the funds that’s tied up in your unpaid invoices.
 Instead of waiting for your customers to pay, you borrow against the money you’re owed and is a type of debt financing.

 Pros: This is another flexible financing solution.
 The amount that a business can borrow increases as sales increase.
 Furthermore, the loan is unsecured, which means that your property will never be at risk, as it may well be when taking out a high street bank loan.
 One other benefit of Invoice Factoring is the outsourcing of operations when collecting payment from your suppliers, as the factoring company takes this on, as well as the risk of them not paying on time or at all.